MSchatzUW/CMAP_docs/user_guide/API_ref/pycmap_api/data_vizualization/pycmap_correlation_matrix.rst

     than half of their corresponding spatial/temporal resolutions.
 Please explore the :ref:`Catalog` to find appropriate target variables.
 Currently, this visualization is only supported by plotly visualization library.

-    Returns the generated correlation graph object.
+    This function returns the generated correlation graph object.
 One may modify the graph properties (see example below).

     .. note::